 InvestingHaven’s research team strongly believes that gold’s dominant trend is long term bullish.
-However, with monetary policies being restrictive as 2023 kicks off creating a disinflationary trend, we see gold consolidating in 2023 before hitting new ATH at a later point in time.
+However, with the end of restrictive monetary policies we see gold moving higher in the first half of 2024.

-Comment added on May 29th, 2023: We see sufficient signs that the Fed is about to end its tightening policy.
+We see sufficient signs that the Fed will end its tightening policy.
 This does not imply they will lower the Fed Funds Rate immediately.
 It implies it will not move higher.
 As the market is a forward looking mechanism, the market is already starting to factor in the fact that rates will eventually come in, as suggested by the 2 Year Treasury Yield divergence with the Fed Funds Rate.

 Bull markets accelerate slowly over time, only to accelerate as they mature.
 With that in mind we predicted the following back in 2021: